lab-design/lab-design.github.io/_papers/FoSER-10/index.md

   @inproceedings{Rajan2010,
     author = {Hridesh Rajan},
-    title = {Building Scalable Software Systems in the Multicore Era}, booktitle = {Proceedings of the Workshop on Future of Software Engineering Research, FoSER 2010, at the 18th {ACM} {SIGSOFT} International Symposium on Foundations of Software Engineering, 2010, Santa Fe, NM, USA, November 7-11, 2010}, pages = {293--298},
+    title = {Building Scalable Software Systems in the Multicore Era}, booktitle = {Proceedings of the Workshop on Future of Software Engineering Research, FoSER, at the 18th ACM SIGSOFT International Symposium on Foundations of Software Engineering, Santa Fe, USA}, pages = {293--298},
     year = {2010},
     publisher = {{ACM}},